-There are certainly financial benefits4 and even operational benefits5 to outsourcing your IT management and security – like scalability, productivity, lower costs, etc. – but the biggest benefit is the access that you get to dedicated expertise and advanced technology.
+There are certainly financial benefits (Marco, 8 Financial Benefits of Managed IT Services) and even operational benefits (Hitachi Solutions, The Importance of Managed Services: 8 Reasons to Partner With an MSP) to outsourcing your IT management and security – like scalability, productivity, lower costs, etc. – but the biggest benefit is the access that you get to dedicated expertise and advanced technology.

 With MSS, your service provider’s entire job is to deploy and manage high-quality defences across your company’s digital landscape.